-Parricide is a rare act of homicide however, it is an act which causes horror when the lives of parents are taken, often brutally, by their own offspring.
+Parricide is an act that causes horror when the lives of parents are taken, often brutally, by their own offspring.
 The Federal Bureau of Investigation suggests there are around 200 to 300 parricides carried out in the United States each and every year.
 That is up to 300 murders where the person responsible was not only known to their victim but was their own child.

 Parricide is the term used to refer to the killing of one’s own parents.
 Within parricide, ‘patricide’ is used to refer to the killing of one’s father and, ‘matricide’ for the killing of one’s mother.

-According to Dr Kathleen M. Heide who specialises in juvenile violence and adolescent parricide offenders, most offenders are adults in that they are over the age of 18 years at the time of the murder.
+According to Dr. Kathleen M. Heide who specializes in juvenile violence and adolescent parricide offenders, most offenders are adults in that they are over the age of 18 years at the time of the murder.
 However, 1 in 5 parricides are carried out by offenders under the age of 18, with 30% of those under the age of 20 years old.

-In her research, Dr Heide has highlighted key differences between adolescents who commit parricide and adults.
+In her research, Dr. Heide has highlighted key differences between adolescents who commit parricide and adults.
 Adolescents have a higher risk of committing parricide when their home situation is problematic as they have nowhere to go.
-They cannot simply leave, they have nowhere to live, no money and no finalised education to fall on to get a job and provide for themselves.
+They cannot simply leave, they have nowhere to live, no money, and no finalized education to fall on to get a job and provide for themselves.

 Furthermore, adolescents are still developing.
-They have less life experience and less understanding of their own emotions compared to adults do to be able to deal with conditions which may be difficult.
-Adolescents are not going to think through their actions, their options or really understand what avenues are available to them.
+They have less life experience and less understanding of their own emotions compared to adults to be able to deal with conditions that may be difficult.
+Adolescents are not going to think through their actions, their options, or really understand what avenues are available to them.
 They cannot weigh up decisions in the same way that adults can.